JainAbhi2411/DineQR/docs/prd.md

 - Dashboard layout with metrics (including'Orders Assigned to You Today', **'Orders with Promotions Applied'**), assigned orders section (displays only orders assigned to this waiter), active tables\n- **Assigned Orders Section**:
   - Heading: 'Your Assigned Orders'\n  - Order cards grid showing orders assigned to this waiter
   - Each card displays: Order ID, table number, customer name, order items, **promotion badge (if applied)**, order total (with discount breakdown if promotion applied), status badge, timestamp
-  - Action buttons: 'View Details', 'Update Status', 'Chat with Customer'
-  - Real-time updates when new orders assigned or reassigned
+  - Action buttons: 'View Details', 'Update Status', 'Chat with Customer'\n  - Real-time updates when new orders assigned or reassigned
 - **New Order Notification**:
   - When owner assigns order to waiter, waiter receives notification: 'You have been assigned to Order #ORD-1234 (Table X)'
   - **If promotion applied**: Notification includes: 'Promotion [Name] applied - Discount: ₹X'\n  - Notification bell badge increments
-  - Order card slides into'Assigned Orders' section with animation
+  - Order card slides into 'Assigned Orders' section with animation
 - Order management (view details including promotion information, update status)\n- Communication (chat with owner and customer)\n- Notifications (including assignment and reassignment notifications, and promotion application notifications)

 ---